Er-Ragul/Lite-Mirror-Suite/README.md

 # Lite-Mirror-Suite - Dev Server
 Lite-Mirror is a screen sharing application which was built with Electronjs and Python.
-Lite-Mirror-Suite is a signaling server which will handle both software and client.
-It helps to establish webRTC peer to peer connection between Software & Client.
+Lite-Mirror-Suite is a signaling server which will helps to establish webRTC peer to peer connection between Software & Client.

 Test Reports :-
 Tested on 12/05/2021 👍